Zebulon Vance: Campaign

-War Governor
+War governor

-For his inauguration on September 8, 1862, Vance's old regimental band, the Johnny Rebs, performed “Governor Vance’s Inauguration March”.
+For his inauguration on September 8, 1862, Vance's old regimental band, the Johnny Rebs, performed "Governor Vance's Inauguration March".
 During his address, Vance said he would "prosecute the war until the South obtained its independence".
-This helped calm the North Carolina Democrats and the Confederate government whom both feared Vance would rejoin the union or withdraw from the Confederacy.
+This helped calm the North Carolina Democrats and the Confederate government who both feared Vance would rejoin the union or withdraw from the Confederacy.
 General Robert E. Lee said, "Vance's oratory was worth 5,000 soldiers".

 Vance's first objective was to confine the Union troops in the eastern counties, hold the state's main port Wilmington, and protect the Weldon Railroad.
 Thus, he worked with the Confederate war department to add troops at Kinston, North Carolina to protect the railroad and watch the enemy encampments.
-Despite Vance's continued requests to Richmond for more troops and reinforcements, he was ignored and North Carolina's defenses failed when 10,000 Union troops advanced on Kinston in December 1862.
+Despite Vance's continued requests to Richmond for military reinforcements, he was ignored and North Carolina's defenses failed when 10,000 Union troops advanced on Kinston in December 1862.
 To help solve the shortage of soldiers, Vance offered amnesty to all deserters who returned to service; large numbers of North Carolina's soldiers returned to active duty in 1863.

 Vance aspired to provide the state's troops with needed food, clothing, and weapons.
 He also demonstrated concern for the soldiers' families.
 He continued to operate salt works on the coast, selling the salt at one-third of its value and distributing salt supplies to every county for meat preservation.
 He also proposed a welfare system and kept the textile mills operational.
-To achieve this, Vance used blockade runners to export North Carolina's cotton abroad.
-This yielded funds to provide food and money for the general population and to keep mills open; the legislature was able to issue $6,000,000 to the poor.
+To achieve this, Vance relied on blockade runners to export North Carolina's cotton abroad.
+This yielded funds to provide food and money for the general population and to keep the mills open; the legislature was able to issue $6,000,000 for the care of impoverished citizens and keep the mills open.
 The blockade runners also brought needed shoes, blankets, and medicine.
-Vance used the material manufactured in the state’s mills to benefit the soldiers, getting women and children to make the uniforms in their homes.
+Vance ensured that his state's soldiers were kept clothed by having women and children fashion new uniforms in their homes with material manufactured in the state's mills.
 As a result, North Carolina was the only state to clothe and equip its regiments during the Civil War.
 Vance also shared surpluses with the rest of the Confederacy; General James Longstreet's troops received 12,000 uniforms from North Carolina after the Battle of Chickamauga.